artsy/artsy.github.io/_posts/2016-09-06-Milestone-on-OSS-by-Default.markdown

 To get back up to speed we needed to set up CI, figuring this out took time.

 We got testing up and running in no time.
 However, Force is deployed via [Semaphore CI][semaphore], and to deploy we needed to push compiled assets to S3.
-To pull that off, we need access to an S3 key, and token.
+To pull that off, we needed access to an S3 key, and token.

-In our iOS projects, [we do not expose environment variables][eidolon_pr] to PRs from forks, so we don't expect them to pass.
-This is fine because we have [different expectations][oss_expectations] for OSS apps vs libraries.
+In our iOS projects, [we do not expose environment variables][eidolon_pr] to PRs from forks, so we don't expect them to pass from external contributors.
+This is fine, because we have [different expectations][oss_expectations] for OSS apps vs libraries.
 We do this to ensure that we don't receive a PR that adds `printenv` to the CI scripts, exposing our secret keys.

-We couldn't add the keys to our testing environment, instead we added them to our heroku environment.
-Semaphore sets up our heroku environment during deployment, so during the deployment phase, we can use a line like:
+As we couldn't add the keys to our testing environment, we added them to our heroku environment then took them from that.
+Semaphore sets up our heroku environment only during deployment, so in the deployment phase, we can use a line like:

 ```sh
 export FORCE_S3_KEY=$(heroku config:get FORCE_S3_KEY --app force-production)